Short-rate models with stochastic discontinuities: a PDE approach: Numerical results

 In principle, this algorithm can be implemented to mimic the analytical procedure: for instance, in the \textit{Matlab} language, by creating a function handle that stores an association to the Green's function, one can pass it to a quadrature procedure that numerically integrates the function using global adaptive quadrature with default error tolerances.
 However, such a procedure suffers from the curse of dimensionality (and, as a consequence, of the computational times) as the number of jumps increases because of the recursive call to the Green's function.

 A possible way to reduce the computational complexity of the semi-analytic procedure is to localize the problem to a bounded domain $[\bar{A},\bar{\bar{A}}]$ and compute formula (\ref{solG}) by means of the trapezoidal rule on grid values of the spot rates.
 In Appendix \ref{Localization} we detail a strategy for choosing $\{\bar{A},\bar{\bar{A}}\}$, which can be useful also in the finite difference approach.
-The theoretical properties of the parabolic operator ensure that the errors introduced by the domain truncation tend to zero as $|\bar{A}|,|\bar{\bar{A}}|\to +\infty$ and do not affect the results in an inner region of interest, say $[x_{min},x_{max}]$.
+The theoretical properties of the parabolic operator ensure that the errors introduced by the domain truncation tend to zero as $\bar{A}\to -\infty$, $\bar{\bar{A}}\to +\infty$ and do not affect the results in an inner region of {observation}\footnote{{The interval $[x_{\min},x_{\max}]$ in the numerical examples below is chosen to highlight the solution behavior.
+It corresponds to the region where we want to achieve small approximation errors.
+Nevertheless, in some figures, such as Figure \ref{FigureZCB}, we consider an even larger spatial domain in order to illustrate the behavior of the pricing function more clearly.}}, say $[x_{\min},x_{\max}]$.
 As an example, we consider the extended Vasicek model, where the PDE between jumps is

-Figure \ref{SemiAnalytic} shows the price at $t=0$ of a zero-coupon bond expiring at $T=1$, with $\alpha = 0.075$, $\beta = -0.3$, $\sigma =0.1$, when one jump $\xi_1 \sim \cN(0.09,0.25)$ in the interest rate occurs at time $t=0.5$.
-In the first panel, the blue line represents the semi-analytic solution while the red line represents the ZCB price as given by formula (\ref{ZCBpriceGeneral}); the second and third panels show the relative error between the two.
-It is evident that the error is relevant (and nevertheless very small) only at the truncation ends $\bar{A}=-5.4320,\bar{\bar{A}}=7.1695$, due to the truncation of the integral in (\ref{solG}) and in the jump condition.
-Moreover, it is very small (less than $10^{-10}$) in the inner region of interest, say $[-0.4, 2.0]$.
+Figure \ref{SemiAnalytic} shows the price at $t=0$ of a { ZCB} expiring at $T=1$, with $\alpha = 0.075$, $\beta = -0.3$, $\sigma =0.1$, when one jump $\xi_1 \sim \cN(0.09,0.25)$ in the interest rate occurs at time $t=0.5$.
+In the first panel, the blue line represents the semi-analytical solution while the red line represents the ZCB price as given by formula (\ref{ZCBpriceGeneral}); the second and third panels show the relative error between the two.
+It is evident that the error is relevant (and nevertheless small) only at the truncation points $\bar{A}=-4,\bar{\bar{A}}=4$, due to the truncation of the integral in (\ref{solG}) and in the jump condition.
+Moreover, it is very small (less than $10^{-11}$) in the inner region of interest rates $[-0.5, 0.5]$.
 Nevertheless, the main drawback of the semi-analytical method is that it requires knowledge of the Green's function, which is not always available.